jengalas/bwaf-bbw/_emerging-leaders/emerging-leaders-online-tenacity-tumbles-triumphs.md

       link_text: ''
     section_break: false
     text_block: >-
-      Since 2017 the Beverly Willis Architecture Foundation Emerging Leaders program has offered an innovative professional development opportunity for select women 5-10 years out of school.
-In small group format (maximum of 24 selected participants), invitees will engage with significant senior women in architecture, real estate, law, and financial services to advance their own career goals.
-Share common experiences and trade personal strategies for success.
+      Launched in 2017, the BWAF Emerging Leaders program is a selective professional development opportunity for early- and mid-career women.
+      Within a small group format, participants engage with significant senior women in architecture, design, engineering, construction, real estate, law, and financial services to advance their own career goals and connect with a cohort of ambitious colleagues across at similar professional levels.
+Participants share common experiences and trade personal strategies for advancing their field.
+Over 200 women have participated in past cohorts, building a timeless network of allies and support for each other.

       This winter, we are launching a remote version of this beloved program,